How Much Does a USCIS Medical Exam With AME Cost?

 A lower fee might also indicate inexperience with the USCIS process.
 I have years of experience.
 My staff is up-to-date on changes in the paperwork and requirements so we help you avoid having the paperwork returned.
 If I make a mistake (I wish that didn’t happen, but I’m only human) I will update your USCIS forms for no extra charge.
-I even update USCIS forms (for free) that are returned when you make a mistake, such as forgetting to send the paperwork in on time.
-(However, I do charge a small fee if I have to repeat a blood test or tuberculosis test because I get charged for these things myself.)
+I even update USCIS forms (for a low fee- not the full charge) that are returned when you make a mistake, such as forgetting to send the paperwork in on time.
+(However, you may have additional charges involved in updating your lab work and other testing.
+These fees do not go to me- they go to the laboratory or radiology center.)

 I am always available if you have any questions.